VTSAX vs. FXAIX: Which Index Fund is Better for You in 2025?

 Glossary: Key Terms Explained

-• Capital Gains Distributions: Taxable profits from fund sales in taxable accounts.
+• Capital Gains Distributions: Taxable payouts when a fund realizes profits.

-• Index Fund: A fund that tracks a market index for cheap, diversified investing.
+• Index Fund: A fund that mirrors a market index for low-cost diversification.

 Frequently Asked Questions